MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ## Datastore

 The following sections include everything you need to know about creating, reading, updating and deleting objects.
 All methods are asynchronous and allow you to provide a success and failure block, which will be performed on the main thread by default.
-All methods have alternative version which include parameters for request options and/or success and failure callback queues.
-Refer to the Resources sections for links to all available method signatures.
+All methods have additional versions which include parameters for request options and/or success and failure callback queues.
+Refer to the <b>blue boxes</b> for links to available method signatures.

 <b>The contents of this guide use the Datastore API functions for persistence.
-All equivalent operations using the Core Data integration for persistence can be found in the <a href="https://developer.stackmob.com/ios-sdk/core-data-guide" target="_blank">Core Data Integration Guide</a></b>.
+All equivalent operations using the Core Data integration can be found in the <a href="https://developer.stackmob.com/ios-sdk/core-data-guide" target="_blank">Core Data Integration Guide</a></b>.

 <!--- INSERT OBJECT -->